firebase/firebase-js-sdk/.changeset/lovely-swans-shake.md

 '@firebase/messaging': minor
 ---

-Expose 'icon' field from the Firebase Messaging SDK as part of the 'notification' payload.
+Expose 'icon' field from the Firebase Messaging SDK as part of the 'notification' payload